August 8, 2025: “The White Tomato” is out today! Devin’s fourth album is streaming worldwide. Click here to listen or buy on Bandcamp.

-Devin is currently working on an album of unreleased Shitting Glitter songs, following the death of co-founder and lead vocalist/lyricist, Amy Crosby, in February 2021.
+In 2023, Devin helmed the completion of an album of previously unreleased Shitting Glitter songs, following the death of co-founder and lead vocalist/lyricist, Amy Crosby, in February 2021.
 Devin, Amy, and Von Edwards formed Shitting Glitter in 2001 and Devin remained a member until 2010.
-He is currently working with other former members of the band to complete the new release, to be titled “Damn Skippy Baby.”
-The first release from the album is a ballad called “Sistere,” which means ‘to stand still’ in Latin; it was originally written for a holiday show the band played at Cafe Muse in 2007.
-Here is the video, which was directed by Jasten King.
+Along with other former members of the band, Devin pieced together various demo recordings, some which had never been made public, and added new guitar, keyboard and vocal lines to finish the songs.
+The resulting album “Damn Skippy Baby” is available now worldwide.

 Recollection 2010-2020 is a 2-disc compilation of Devin’s work over the last decade+ including singles, remixes, and alternate versions.
 Devin worked with frequent collaborators Brandon Strecker, Hoagie Hill, Sphat-90, and Little Pioneer to remix and remake select songs from his catalog, as well as presenting alternate and unreleased material.
 The collection includes a new track, “Could This Be Heaven (Frankreich Mix)” by Sphat-90 featuring Devin Tait, and the single “To Be Young & On Downers” with a music video directed by Jasten King.
 CLICK HERE TO ORDER